Diavolo/httpstatuscodes/app/contents/error-404.md

 layout: page.jade
 ---

-# 404 Page Not Found
+# 404 Not Found

 This isn't a page to explain a status code, it's an actual 404.
 The page you have requested can't be found.
-If you didn't expect to see this error please [create an issue via GitHub](https://github.com/huarcaya/httpstatuscodes.org/issues).
+If you didn't expect to see this error please [create an issue via GitHub](https://github.com/Diavolo/httpstatuscodes/issues).

 If you want to learn more about what a 404 is, visit [/404](/404)!